tytydraco/yessleep/out/My_wife_found_a_basement_below_our_basement.md

 Gales sucked through the open-door hole like a torn plane.

-My foot stung from kicking the door with my heel; the space below me was an empty void as I hung from a rudder.
+My foot stung from kicking the door with my heel; the space below me was an empty void as I hung from a ladder step.
 The only sound was that of rushing wind and water below, save for the occasional groaning from the hinge of the broken trapdoor.

 When my eyes adjusted to the darkness, my eyes set upon a sight like no other.